-- Steer guidance to patients: While we strongly recommend everyone with cold or flu symptoms self-isolate until several days after they’re feeling better, many peoples’ lives have complexities that make that difficult (e.g.caretakers and health care workers whose jobs are critical to show up in person).
+- Steer guidance to patients: While we strongly recommend everyone stay home if they are feeling sick, many peoples’ lives have complexities that make that difficult (e.g.caretakers and health care workers whose jobs are critical to show up in person).
 Providing them with a test helps inform their decision about how to implement our self-isolation guidance.

 Who is One Medical testing?

 At the beginning of this outbreak, we were originally only able to test those who were at highest-risk, due to limited lab capacity and resources.
 As testing procedures have improved, however, we‘ve been able to expand our testing services to the general public.
-Now, anyone with coronavirus concerns, including those without symptoms who are worried about spreading the virus, such as those or who need to interact with high-risk individuals or need to travel, can be tested through One Medical.
-Learn how to book a testing appointment here.
+Now, anyone with coronavirus concerns, including those without symptoms who are worried about spreading the virus, such as those who need to interact with high-risk individuals or need to travel, can be tested through One Medical.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Atlanta, Boston, Chicago, Los Angeles, New York, Orange County,Phoenix, Portland, San Diego, the San Francisco Bay Area, Seattle, and Washington, DC.